nforgeio/neonSDK/Doc/DEVELOPER.md

     * Restart **Visual Studio** as **administrator** (to pick up the new environment variables)
     * Open **$/neonSDK.sln** (where **$** is the repo root directory)
+    * You may be asked to login to GitHub.
+Enter your GitHub username and GITHUB_PAT as the password and check the save password button
     * Click the **Install** link at the top of the solution explorer panel when there's a warning about a missing SDK.
     * Select **Build/Rebuild** Solution